JeremyCBrooks/windows-security/README.md

 # windows_security
-Random scripts you can use to harden Windows machine
+Random scripts you can use to harden Windows machines